 Immediate Constituent Analysis

 To study the structure of a sentence, the structural linguists thought of dividing a sentence into its immediate constituents (or ICs).
 The principle involved was that of cutting a sentence into two, further cutting these two parts into another two, and continuing the segmentation till the smallest unit, the morpheme was arrived at.
-The concept of constituent structure is based on the observation that units which occur next to each other tend to belong together in the sense that they are structurally intimately related.
+The concept of constituent structure is based on the observation that units that occur next to each other tend to belong together in the sense that they are structurally intimately related.

 Consider the following sentence-

 (1) The nice scouts who were camping in the wood have gone home

 This sentence consists of 12 words.
 These form the ultimate constituents of the sentence.
 As the first step in our analysis of the constituent structure of (1), we attempt to group the words in pairs.
 Likely candidates are ‘nice’ and ‘scouts’, ‘were’ and ‘camping’, ‘the’ and ‘wood’, and ‘have’ and ‘gone’.
 Once we have grouped these words, they are to be considered as functional units or constituents.
 An operational test for the correctness of the analysis is substitution: if the groups are indeed constituents, it should be possible to substitute single words for them without affecting the basic syntactic pattern of the sentence.